plasmo-foss/fastlane-plugin-safari-web-extension-converter/README.md

 ## About Safari Web Extension Converter

-Uses Apple's `safari-web-extension-converter` via Xcode Command Line Tools `xcrun` to convert an extension to a Safari Web Extension
+Uses Apple's `safari-web-extension-converter` via Xcode Command Line tools `xcrun` to convert a Web Extension (i.e. Chrome Extensions) to a Safari Web Extension.
+This was released alongside Xcode 12 at WWDC 2021 with the session [Meet Safari Web Extensions on iOS](https://developer.apple.com/videos/play/wwdc2021/10104).

-`convert-web-extension` is the entrypoint action that takes a path to an Web Extension and generates an Xcode project.
+`convert-web-extension` is the entrypoint action that takes a path to a Web Extension and generates an Xcode project.

 ## Usage
 To get started, try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.
 The [example `Fastfile`](fastlane/Fastfile) describes the plugin usage, and [`example`](example/) is an example Web Extension.
 The plugin outputs helpful metadata, like warnings for missing extension features in the Safari environment, and the generated project location.